Chapter 3 : I hate my life.

 “There’s nothing to fucking talk about, Louis!”
 I exclaim, finally giving up the battle and flinging the door open.
 We stand there, facing each other, both wincing at the sound of the door slamming back into the wall.

-There’s a long pause as we both survey each other warily.
+There’s a long pause as we survey each other warily.
 God, Louis looks like a mess.
-His hair is completely fucked up – which probably had something to do with me, come to think of it – his clothes are rumpled, most likely because he threw them on from off the floor before he came running over here, and his eyes are totally bloodshot.
+His hair is completely fucked up – which probably had something to do with me, come to think of it – his clothes are rumpled, most likely because he threw them on from off the floor, and his eyes are totally bloodshot.

 And yet he’s still here.